pojntfx/networked-linux-memsync/docs/notes.md

 ### File Systems In Userspace (FUSE)

+- Software interface that allows writing custom file systems in userspace
+- Developers can create file systems without having to engage in low-level kernel development
+- Available on multiple platforms, mostly Linux but also macOS and FreeBSD
 - In order to implement file systems in user space, we can use the FUSE API
 - Here, a user space program registers itself with the FUSE kernel module
 - This program provides callbacks for the file system operations, e.g. for `open`, `read`, `write` etc.